invertase/firebaseui-web/README.md

 <details>
   <summary>React</summary>

-  FirebaseUI for React requires that your application be wrapped in the `ConfigProvider`, providing the initalized UI configuration.
+  FirebaseUI for React requires that your application be wrapped in the `ConfigProvider`, providing the initialized UI configuration.
 React expects the `FirebaseApp` instance be provided to the `initializeUI` configuration:

   ```tsx
   import { initializeApp } from 'firebase/app';